JuliaData/DataFrames.jl/CONTRIBUTING.md

   rather than `[1., 2.]`
 * In docstrings, optional arguments, including separators and spaces, are surrounded by brackets, e.g. `mymethod(required[, optional1[, optional2] ]; kwargs...)`

+## Git Recommendations For Pull Requests

+* Avoid working from the `main` branch of your fork, creating a new branch will make it easier if DataFrame's `main` branch changes and you need to update your pull request.

+* Try to [squash](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) together small commits that make repeated changes to the same section of code so your pull request is easier to review, and DataFrame's won't have any broken intermediate commits.
+A reasonable number of separate well-factored commits is fine, especially for larger changes.

+* If any conflicts arise due to changes in DataFrame's `main` branch, prefer updating your pull request branch with `git rebase` versus `git merge` or `git pull`, since the latter will introduce merge commits that clutter the git history with noise that makes your changes more difficult to review.

+* Descriptive commit messages are good.

+* Using `git add -p` or `git add -i` can be useful to avoid accidently committing unrelated changes.

+* GitHub does not send notifications when you push a new commit to pull request, so please add a comment to the pull request thread to let reviewers know when you've made changes.

+* When linking to specific lines of code in discussion of an issue or pull request, hit the `y` key while viewing code on GitHub to reload the page with a URL that includes the specific version that you're viewing.
+That way any lines of code that you refer to wil still make sense in the future, even if the content of the file changes.

+* Whitespace can be automatically removed from existing commits with `git rebase`.
+   + To remove whitespace for the previous commit, run `git rebase --whitespace=fix HEAD~1`.
+   + To remove whtespace relative to the `main` branch, run `git rebase --whitespace=fix main`.